Emori-Renan/Taskflow/README.md

 # 🚀 TaskFlow — Modular Microservices Backend

-**TaskFlow** is a scalable, modular backend system for project and task management, built with **Spring Boot 3.5** and **Java 23**.
+**TaskFlow** is a scalable, modular backend system for **Trello-like project and task management**, built with **Spring Boot 3.5** and **Java 23**.
 It follows a hybrid **modular monolith/microservice** architecture, emphasizing **Hexagonal Architecture (Ports & Adapters)** and **Domain-Driven Design (DDD)** to ensure loose coupling, high testability, and a clear path for future microservice decomposition.

 ---

 ## 🧠 Project Overview

-TaskFlow is designed to support collaborative project and task management through a set of specialized microservices.
+TaskFlow is designed to support collaborative project and task management, inspired by tools like **Trello**.
+It enables users to organize work into boards, lists, and cards through a set of specialized microservices.
 Each service handles a distinct domain and communicates via REST and asynchronous messaging (SNS/SQS via LocalStack).
 Here's how the full system is intended to work:

 ### 🔐 `auth-service`
 Handles user authentication and authorization using JWT.